timodonnell/sefara/README.rst

 sefara
 ======

-Sefara is a small Python library for managing dataset metadata.

-If your data analysis project is using spreadsheets, environment variables, or hard-coded paths in scripts to keep track of your datasets, you might consider using Sefara.
+Sefara is a Python library for managing your datasets.
+It provides a way to specify once what your datasets are (usually fileystem paths) and any metadata (e.g. which experiment they came from), then refer to them conveniently in analysis scripts and notebooks.

-Sefara gives programmatic and commandline interfaces for working with descriptions of datasets, called "resources."
-Resources are specified in text files as either JSON or Python code.
-Sefara doesn't assume anything about what your datasets are or are how they are accessed.
+Sefara doesn't assume anything about what your datasets are, what format they're in, or are how they are accessed.

-The use case is to manage the ~10 to ~1,000 datasets that commonly go into a single publication.
-Sefara is good for answering **what datasets went into this plot?** but not **what datasets are available at my institution?** It's complimentary to any scientific workflow management system you may be using.

 Quick example
 -------------